By Alex Uangbaoje, Kaduna

 Established on 1970, the school has a total number of students population of 1100, with boys numbering 575, while girls are 525 from primary 1to 6, being taught by 10 teachers plus the head teacher.

-When some journalists visited the school, they discovered that every child in the school sits on the floor as there were no single chair or desk in the classrooms.
+When the team of Center for Media Advocacy for Mother and Child also known as CAMAC visited the school, they discovered that every child in the school sits on the floor as there were no single chair or desk in the classrooms.

 Though, the school was said to have produced a lots of prominent people in Sokoto state, the school environment looks more like a case of forgetting where they came from.